ovbondarenko/pymaceuticals/README.md

 # Observed Trends

-Analysed results of treatments with three different drugs (Capomulin,  Infubinol and Ketaprin) and compared their performance with placebo.
+Analysed results of treatments with three different drugs (Capomulin,  Infubinol and Ketaprin) and compared their performance to the placebo.
-Metrics: Overall tumor volume change, number of new metastatic sites and survival rate
+Used three metrics to evaluate the drugs' performance: overall tumor volume change, number of new metastatic sites and the subjects' survival rate after 45 days of treatment.

-- First, let us consder the effect of the placebo, since we are going to compare performances of the three drugs to it.
-45-day long placebo treatment resulted in ~50% tumor volume increase, 3 additional metastatic sites and suvival rate under 50%
+**Placebo effect:** It is important to consider the effect of placibo treatment as a comparison benchmark for the real tratments.
+In our case, 45-day long placebo treatment resulted in ~50% tumor volume increase, 3 additional metastatic sites and suvival rate under 50%.

+**Comparing Capomulin, Infubnol and Ketapin**
-- Capomulin is the only effective drug, leading to the overall tumor shrinkage of ~19% by the end of the treatment, formation of 1.5 new metastatic sites and survival rate of ~ 84%
+- Capomulin is the only effective drug out of the three considered in this report.
+45-day Capomulin treatment lead to the overall tumor shrinkage of ~19% by the end of the treatment, formation of 1.5 new metastatic sites and survival rate of ~ 84%
-- Two other drugs, Infubinol and Ketapin, perform similarly to the placibo in terms of tumor volume change (the error bars overlap).
+- Infubinol and Ketapin perform similarly to the placibo in terms of tumor volume change by the end of the 45-day duration of the study.
+The difference between the placebo and Infubinol and Kapomulin is within the margin of error, judging from the overlaping error bars.
-- Metastatic site formation: Capomulin - significantly better then placibo, Ketapril - same as placibo, Infubinol - fewer new sites than placibo, but more then Capomulin
+- In terms of metastatic site formation Capomulin yielded significantly better results then placibo, since only 1.5 additional metastatic sites was formed under Capomulin treatment, compared to 3 in the case of Ketapril (same as placibo), and 2 in the case Infubinol.
-- Survival rate - Capomulin much better then placibo, Infubinol and Ketaprin - similar to placebo.
+- Capomulin shows higher survival rate then placibo, Infubinol and Ketaprin, with the later two being similar to placebo.

-In summary, Capomulin is the only one of the three drugs considered in the analysis, which has been demnstrated to be effective in tumor tratment, leading to almost 20% tumor volume reduction over the treatment duration of 45 days.
+In conclusion, Capomulin is the only one of the three drugs under concideration, shown to be effective in tumor treatment, leading to almost 20% tumor volume reduction over the 45 days of treatment.
 Capomulin also strongly outperforms placebo Infubinol and Ketaprin treatments in terms survival rate.
-Capomulin treatment shows suppressed formation of new metastatic sites compared to the other two treatments and placebo.
+Capomulin treatment shows suppressed formation of new metastatic sites compared to the other two treatments and placebo, however it does not result in any statistically significant tumor shrinkage.